 |Hours||Thursday, Saturday, and Sunday 5 PM–12 AM|

-If you want a night market that doesn’t just have food, you can play basketball shooting machines, balloon darts, or pinball.
-Otherwise, you can find handmade accessories you could pick up as souvenirs.
+If you want to visit a night market to do more than eating, play basketball arcade machines, balloon darts, or pinball.
+Otherwise, buy handmade accessories or pick up souvenirs.

 If you’re coming from Tainan Train Station, take bus 0 to Tainan Flower Night market (台南花園夜市).

 Otherwise, you could walk 27 minutes from the train station or hail a taxi.

 If you’re staying in Tainan for a while and know how to ride a motorbike, I recommend renting one.
 Because other than buses and taxis, Tainan doesn’t have as many ways to get around compared to cities like Taipei and New Taipei.

 Tainan is one of many cities you’d want to consider renting a car.
 Here’s my guide on how to rent a vehicle in Taiwan.

 Store your luggage at nearby businesses, hotels, or lockers without paying an arm and a leg.
 If you’re worried, each bag will include up to NT$10,000 ($364) worth of insurance.